 This will be a two part workshop in which the plans are laid out according to your own practice and inclination and a second part in which the products of your individual walk (that takes place in the middle) will be honed into finished poems or texts.
 Participants should be thoughtful but not necessarily artists or poets quite yet, and of any age or ability.

 Booking essential.
 Email email@example.com to reserve your place.

 Rhys Trimble is a bilingual poet and visual artist working in English and Welsh, skilfully weaving the two languages together seamlessly.
 He describes himself as a Poet, Declaimer, Drummer, Plumber, Artist, Teacher, Web Designer, Critic, Tutor, Workshoper and Peformance Artist.

 Hop over to Instagram to see his poem collages.

-Join our Poetry Workshop with Rhys Trimble online at 11am on Sunday 27th September.
+Join our Poetry Workshop with Rhys Trimble online at 1pm on Saturday 26th or Sunday 27th September.